Skip to main content

-The department also offers a minor in Spanish and courses in beginning Chinese.
+The department also offers minors in English and Spanish, along with introductory courses in Chinese.

 In recent years, there has been an increasing awareness of the importance of communication skills in every area of endeavor.
 Responding to the growing demand for effective communications, the department has established a minor field of study in English with literature and professional writing tracks.
 This minor complements a variety of majors in business, as well as technical and social services.